 There are two versions of the certificate: one that is non-selective and uncapped, and a second that is intensive and selective.
-Both programs will formally begin in the fall of 2025.
+Both programs formally began in the fall of 2025.

-The Certificate in Human Rights (uncapped/nonselective) is open to all Yale undergraduates and will require a specific introductory course (the first instance will be taught in the Fall 2025), plus four elective courses in human rights.
-These electives will be tagged in Yale course search with the Human Rights elective attribute.
-The electives will be categorized as being either domestic or international as an area of study; students will be required to take at least one of each area of study in the four electives that they take.
+The Certificate in Human Rights (uncapped/nonselective) is open to all Yale undergraduates and will require one of the specific introductory courses, GLBL 3102, Introduction to Human Rights: Human Rights in a Turbulent World (the first instance taught in the Fall 2025) or GLBL 3103 Making Sense of Human Rights Today, plus four elective courses in human rights.
+These electives are tagged in Yale course search with the Human Rights elective attribute.
+The electives will be categorized as being either domestic (YC Human Rights Domestic) or international (YC Human Rights International) as an area of study; students will be required to take at least one of each area of study in the four electives that they take.
+Students will have the option to add the Human Rights certificate in Yale Hub starting in the fall 2025 semester.

 Intensive Certificate in Human Rights

-The Intensive Certificate in Human Rights (selective) will require the introductory course, plus five Human Rights elective courses and participation in a non-credited senior colloquium.
+The Intensive Certificate in Human Rights is selective, with applications open to sophomores each spring semester.
+The Intensive Certificate in Human Rights requires the introductory course GLBL 3102 (Introduction to Human Rights: Human Rights in a Turbulent World) or GLBL 3103 (Making Sense of Human Rights Today), plus five Human Rights elective courses and participation in a non-credited senior colloquium.
 The cohorts selected for the intensive certificate will be intentionally small (around 15 students).
-Only current juniors this year (Spring 2025) may apply.
 Students will be required to take at least one of each area of study (domestic and international) in the five electives that they choose.
+In addition to completing the core course and five electives, students accepted into the intensive certificate in Human Rights participate in regular programming tailored specifically for the small cohort throughout the academic year.

 Course List

-See the list of Spring 2025 courses and a link to find past courses that count as Human Rights elective courses.
+See a list of courses that count as Human Rights elective courses (list subject to change).

 Subscribe to our Mailing List